inet-framework/inet-showcases/mobility/combining/doc/index.rst

 The simulation contains the following nodes:

 - ``rover:`` A Mars rover moving along a straight line.
-- ``drone:`` A drone orbiting around the center of the playground.
+- ``drone:`` A drone orbiting around the center of the scene.
 - ``base:`` A base station with a fixed position.

-The following image shows the initial layout of the playground:
+The following image shows the initial layout of the scene:

 .. image:: AntennaOrientation_layout.png
    :width: 75%